 Can Fiber Help You Lose Weight?

-How Much Fiber Should People Consume Each Day?
+How Much Fiber Should You Consume Each Day?

 These are suggested minimum levels of daily fiber consumption by age and gender: